-Wild camping is illegal and fines are enforced.
-Use official campsites or Aree di Sosta (RV service areas) which typically cost 5 to 20 euros per night and provide water and waste disposal.
+Camping outside authorized areas is restricted and fines are enforced.
+Use official campgrounds or Aree di Sosta (RV service areas) which typically cost 5 to 20 euros per night and provide water and dump stations.

 Coastal roads can be narrow and busy during summer.
-Fill your fuel tank before driving to remote areas and allow extra travel time.
+Fill your gas tank before driving to remote areas and allow extra travel time.

 | Site | Type | Region |